Random thoughts on attending my 20th college reunion this weekend:

 - Tempus fugit, friends.
 It is swift, and it will all be gone.
 Make ye merry, while ye may, and all that.

-11 Responses to “Time is swift and will be gone”
+0 thoughts on “Time is swift and will be gone”